DamienHazard/Super-67/README.md

 # README

-Super 67 3D Printable camera made by Damien A.W.
+The Super 67 3D Printable camera is made by Damien A.W.
 Humby.
 Github: https://github.com/DamienHazard/Super-67

 This is not a final/optimal product as it's free and open source.